epignatelli/cardiax/README.md

 <br>

 ### Low level comparison on `np.gradients`
 On the x axis, the dimension for each of the two axes.
+The field size is `(128, 128)`.
 On the y, the execution time in seconds.
 JAX results are CPU-based.
 ![test](results/gradient.jpeg)